bohlender/blog/content/blog/generating-crosswords-with-sat-smt/index.md

 {{< figure src="gfx/12x12_q95.svg" title="A crossword of quality 95" width="380px" >}}

-Feel free to process [the measurements](eval.csv) on your own if you're interested in specific figures.
+Feel free to process [the measurements](eval_51words.csv) on your own if you're interested in specific figures.

 If this seems slow to you, keep in mind that **you can speed up the generation process** by providing more words to choose from.
-For example, by adding the following words to our word set, the average time to generate a crossword of quality 95 via [plingeling](https://github.com/arminbiere/lingeling/tree/7d5db72420b95ab356c98ca7f7a4681ed2c59c70) reduces from 336s to just 53s.
+For example, by adding the following words to our word set, the average time to generate a crossword of quality 95 via [plingeling](https://github.com/arminbiere/lingeling/tree/7d5db72420b95ab356c98ca7f7a4681ed2c59c70) reduces from 336s to just 45s.

-{{< highlight-file "crossword.py" Python 268 271 >}}
+{{< figure src="gfx/eval_73words.svg" title="Solving time for varying SAT solvers and qualities [given 73 words]" >}}

+For higher quality requirements, additional words may improve the runtime by more than an order-of-magnitude (cf. times for quality 100).
 However, when designing a custom crossword, it may be tricky to come up with a large set of words (and witty clues).

 ## Do Try This at Home!